pascal-huber/typst-letter-template/README.md

     Dimensions of the return_to field (`width: [Length]`, `height: [Length]`)
   - `content` [Array, Content, String]
     Content of the return_to field.
+  - `fmt` [Function]
+    Rendering function which takes this entire item to format and show it.

   Example: